vaxtalastus-web/Adonis-AntiCheat-Bypass/README.md

 Adonis will also protect it's Detected function using **debug.info**.
 It will first cache all information about the **Detected** function on startup (like source identifier, line number, argument count, etc).
 It will then continuously call **debug.info** and compare the results with the 1st cached result.

 This works because the **Detected** function is a *lua closure*, not a *c closure*.
 Depending on how your executor performs hooking, the function itself will likely have to be modified in some way to make it jump to the desired detour (which might be a wrapped *c closure* automatically on some executors) when called.
 Whether this detection is effective or not will depend on your executor and their method of hooking lua closures.
-When Adonis detects any change with the function metadata, it will crash itself:
+When Adonis detects any change with the functions info, it will crash itself:

 <img width="881" height="308" alt="Hook Detection Code" src="https://github.com/user-attachments/assets/408bfa5b-549e-4038-adf6-daf4fbefa79c" />